-2. Not everyone who goes Vegan will go Vegan immediately – Also an irrelevant fact.
-How quickly someone goes Vegan is not something we control.
-What we control is whether we are being absolutely clear about 3 main things when we educate pre-Vegans about Veganism:
+2. Not everyone who goes Vegan will go Vegan immediately – also an irrelevant fact.
+How quickly someone goes Vegan is not something we can control, as that is up to them and them alone.
+What we can control is whether we are being absolutely clear about 3 main things when we educate pre-Vegans about Veganism:

-b) Veganism is not difficult – Whether someone transitioning finds it difficult at all is not relevant.
-That may or may not be so, but it’s our moral responsibility to never intentionally make them think it’s difficult.
+b) Veganism is not difficult – Whether someone transitioning to Veganism finds it difficult at all is not relevant to how we advocate for the moral baseline of Veganism.
+That they may find it difficult may or may not be so, but it’s our moral responsibility to never intentionally make them think it’s difficult.
 That would be intentionally doing something counter-productive to our goal, which is to get people to align their actions with their already extant moral code, that nonhumans have the right to not be made to suffer unless it’s absolutely necessary.
 So making people think Veganism is hard to adopt equates to intentionally causing more suffering for more animals.

 If someone finds it difficult to curb cravings or find the right foods for their budget, we can help them to do so.
 The first step is getting them to acknowledge that there even is a reason for them to stop using animals, however.
 Everything else is secondary to that one task.

 3. Not everyone will take well to the arguments presented – in fact, some people will be defensive, some will use irrational arguments to attempt to refute ours, some may even become angry, or even violent.
 All irrelevant.
-You gauge how receptive someone is by their first reaction, and if they seem un-receptive, you move on to someone else who seems more receptive.
-We don’t want to be wasting precious time, energy and other resources that we could be using to educate on someone who is not interested at all.
+You gauge how receptive someone is by their first reaction, and if they seem non-receptive, you move on to someone else who seems more receptive.
+We don’t want to be wasting precious time, energy and other resources that we could be using to educate someone who is receptive to the idea that they should be living Vegan on someone who is not interested at all.
 It’s that simple.

 “Vegan Education: A Background”: